arcxp/arc-content-report/redirects_report/README.md

 Solution: Process smaller date ranges or reduce batch sizes in status_checker.py
 ```

-## 📊 Output Format
+## 📊 Report Output Format

-The script generates CSV files with the following columns:
+The report script generates CSV files with the following columns:
 - `identifier`: Arc XP content ID
 - `canonical_url`: URL that will cause an HTTP redirect response, the source URLL
 - `redirect_url`: The Arc XP object URL or external site URL which will be delivered, the target URL